 Sometimes neuromas are linked to physical stress caused by occupations that require significant standing or walking, especially if you regularly wear shoes that squeeze your toes together.

 Treatments for this common condition include shoe inserts or padding to relieve pressure on the nerve caused by structural problems.
-Dr. Young may recommend oral medication to relieve the inflammation and pain.
-She may also suggest an injection to the area that decreases inflammation and helps speed the healing process.
+The doctor may recommend oral medication to relieve the inflammation and pain.
+They may also suggest an injection to the area that decreases inflammation and helps speed the healing process.

-If your pain persists after trying conservative measures, Dr. Young may recommend sclerosing injections.
+If your pain persists after trying conservative measures, they may recommend sclerosing injections.
 This procedure uses an injection to deliver a substance that actually shrinks and eventually destroys the neuroma without surgery.
 Vein specialists have used this method for many years to treat problematic varicose veins.
 It generally requires a series of injections to effectively destroy the neuroma.
+Should this not work there are minor surgical options that may be right for you.
+Call for your appointment today or use their convenient online scheduling service to discuss this further.